kamathhrishi/Weakly-Supervised-Street-Text-Detection/README.md

 </div>

 ## Working
 <p text-align="justify">The Weakly supervised algorithm is trained by first training a character agnostic text detection network by training it with images of various charecters and non-textual.
-Further , this network is used to label unlabelled images producing images with corresponding segmented masks.
+Further, this network is used to label unlabelled images producing images with corresponding segmented masks.
 These unlabelled images are used to train a network to train a text segmentation network.
-From the segmented masks , the bounding boxes are derived.</p>
+From the segmented masks, the bounding boxes are derived.</p>

 ## Instructions